Table of contents:

-The volcano Santa Ana, actually called “Ilamatepec”, is El Salvador’s most prominent volcano – and for sure, one of the most beautiful places in this country that you should visit.
+The volcano Santa Ana, actually called “Ilamatepec,” is El Salvador’s most prominent volcano – and for sure, one of the most beautiful places in this country that you should visit.

 Why should I hike up to the volcano Santa Ana?

-The way up is not to steep and leads you through a beautiful shady forest first and later through a rocky landscape that filled with beautiful flora.
-The big agave plant with its large flower is always impressing and worth a couple of photos!
+The way up is not to steep and leads you through a beautiful shady forest first and later through a rocky landscape filled with beautiful flora.
+The big agave plant with its large flower is always impressive and worth a couple of photos!

 Will I suffer altitude sickness hiking up on volcano Santa Ana?

-No really!
+Not really!
 The volcano is 2381metres high.
 Usually, that’s not high enough to cause serious health problems.
 If you’re not used to physical activity and high altitudes, you might feel a slight headache.
 Be sure to hydrate properly and have some breaks during your hike.

 How much does it cost to hike up the volcano Santa Ana?

-It’s a bit more expensive, depending on the size of the group, but we think it’s not worth the hassle to take a public bus to Santa Ana and do it on your own.
-It takes you a lot of time and nerves to do so.
+It’s a bit more expensive, depending on the size of the group, but we don’t think it’s worth the hassle to take a public bus to Santa Ana and do it on your own.
+It saves you a lot of time and nerves to do so.